Muhammad-Talha-Rafat/Server-Clients/README.md

 - The server must be started **before** any clients can connect.
 - The server enforces a maximum of **2 active clients** at a time.
 Additional clients are temporarily rejected with a queue message.
 - The server can handle **up to 5 tasks** in the task queue.
 If the queue is full, clients must wait before their tasks are processed.
-- This project is intended for educational purposes to demonstrate basic client-server communication, multi-threading, and file management in C.